 44. Stand at Cape Cornwall in gale force winds (or at least try to)

 We tried this during stormy weather – it’s a challenge!
-The good thing with this mini-peninsula is you don't need to be anywhere near the edge to feel the 360 effect.
+You won't need to be close to the edge to feel the full effect.

 45. Show off your crabbing skills on the harbour in Porthleven (or any good Cornish harbour)